 Also, there are numerous clinical studies that have analyzed creatine for safety and efficacy in athletes of all ages.

-It does tend to cause some minor abdominal cramping in some people.
-In very rare cases, it has been linked to kidney problems.
+It should be noted that creatine may cause some minor abdominal cramping in some people.
+In very rare cases, it has been linked to kidney function problems.

 What are the Benefits of Creatine?

-Apart from loading your muscle tissues with more ATP or energy, Creatine also has a plethora of other benefits.
+Apart from loading your muscle tissues with more ATP or energy, Taking creatine also has a plethora of other health benefits.

 - May help long term muscle growth: While Creatine doesn’t exactly help in the growth of muscle tissue, it does help increase the total volume or total work that you do in a training session by helping to improve stamina and endurance.
-Combined with the right nutrition, this is one of the key factors that stimulates muscle growth.
+Combined with the right nutrition, this is one of the key factors that stimulates muscle growth for lean mass.

 - Improves cellular repair: Creatine helps your body recover sooner from workouts by improving satellite cell signaling, which aids recovery.